Displacement convexity of Boltzmann's entropy characterizes the strong energy condition from general relativity: Introduction

 Several points deserve further mention.
 First, the coefficient $\LL_q(\mu_0,\mu_1)^2$ of $K$ is natural, in the sense that it disappears from \eqref{I:KN-convex} if we `arc-length' reparameterize the $q$-geodesic $(\mu_s)_{s \in[0,1]}$ over $ [0,\LL_q(\mu_0,\mu_1)]$ instead of $[0,1]$.
 Second, in contradistinction to theories of Lott-Villani and Sturm, our theory does not encompass negative lower Ricci curvature bounds: although \eqref{I:KN-convex} continues to imply \eqref{I:N-Ricci bound} when $K<0$, by way of converse we can only deduce that \eqref{I:N-Ricci bound} implies

 where $\pi \in \Pi(\mu_0,\mu_1)$ is $\ell^q$-optimal.
 To obtain \eqref{I:KN-convex} from this using Jensen's inequality requires $K \ge 0$, as in Remark \ref{R:Jensen} below.

 In the present smooth context, its equivalence to \eqref{I:N-Ricci bound} shows independence of \eqref{I:KN-convex} on $q \in (0,1)$.
 It is not clear whether this $q$-independence extends to the non-smooth $TCD^e_q(K,N)$ spaces of our sequel.
-In the metric-measure context, the analogous class of spaces are those satisfying the $CD_q(K,N)$ condition defined using the $q$-Wasserstein metric by Kell for $q \ge 1$ \cite{Kell17}.
-It is an interesting question whether the class of spaces which satisfy his condition actually depends on $q$; under suitable restrictions such as $1 < q \le 2$ and $K \ge 0$ the subset of Riemannian manifolds-with-density (also called {\em smooth} metric measure spaces) which satisfy it does not.
+In the metric-measure context, the analogous class of spaces are those satisfying the $CD_q(K,N)$ condition defined using the $q$-Wasserstein metric by Kell for $q > 1$ \cite{Kell17}.
+The subset of $CD_q(K,N)$ that consists of non-branching spaces does not dependent on $q$ according to Akdemir, Cavalletti, Colinet, McCann and Santarcangelo \cite{AkdemirCavallettiColinetMcCannSantarcangelo20p}.

 Finally, the astute reader will note we have established convexity, rather than the monotonicity which would be required of the thermodynamic entropy by the second law.
 But our entropy is not the thermodynamic entropy, and the extent to which there is a connection, if any, between them remains mysterious.